How to calculate AMT: A step-by-step guide

 Taxes are a complex aspect of running any business, but for startup founders, the alternative minimum tax (AMT) adds an extra layer of complexity.
-The AMT differs significantly from standard tax calculations, often catching unsuspecting entrepreneurs off guard.
+The AMT differs significantly from regular federal income tax calculations, often catching unsuspecting entrepreneurs off guard.

 What is the alternative minimum tax and whom is it for?